 Flexible Network Efficiency

-Since PoE cameras all use the same general type of camera, you won’t have to re-wire your entire surveillance system if you plan on installing new cameras.
+Since PoE home security cameras all use the same general type of camera, you won’t have to re-wire your entire surveillance system if you plan on installing new cameras.
 You can simply plug in the new cameras where your old cameras were.
-And since they are hard wired to one location which usually interprets the live feed, you won’t have a huge negative drag on your network like you would with cameras that broadcast over a wireless network.
+And since you hard wire these cameras to one location which usually interprets the live feed, you won’t have a huge negative drag on your network like you would with cameras that broadcast over a wireless network.

 Since they have a relatively low impact on your network, you can also scale up your surveillance infrastructure easily.
 Generally, you won’t need more than one NVR for a typical home surveillance network, but if you do, you can just add an additional PoE switch to your network.
-If you were running your camera over a wireless network however, then you might be forced to upgrade your entire network at some point.
+If your camera was running over a wireless network, then you might have to upgrade your entire network at some point.

 A few other advantages: